syncfusion-content/javascript-docs/js/api/ejToggleButton.md

-Specify the Right to Left Direction to Togglebutton
+Specify the Right to Left direction of the Togglebutton.

 #### Default Value